Skip to main content

 Assessment of Impact on Our Business: A Deep Dive into the 1.5°C Scenario

-In light of the steady progress we have made in our business toward achieving JERA Zero CO2 Emissions 2050 since announcing it in October 2020, and due to changes in business circumstances, we formulated a new long-term vision for 2035, unveiling a set of new environmental targets for achieving the new vision: JERA Environmental Commitment 2035.
-We will update the JERA Zero CO2 Emissions 2050 Roadmap for JERA Business in Japan based on the new targets and present our updated plan for introducing hydrogen and ammonia conversion in Japan.
+In light of the steady progress we have made in our business toward achieving JERA Zero CO2 Emissions 2050 since announcing it in October 2020, and due to changes in business circumstances, we formulated a new long-term vision for 2035, unveiling a set of new environmental targets for achieving the new vision: JERA Environmental Target 2035.
+We will update the JERA Zero CO2 Emissions 2050 Roadmap for its Business in Japan based on the new targets and present our updated plan for introducing hydrogen & ammonia conversion in Japan.

-As with the previous deep dive into scenario analysis in line with the TCFD Recommendations, we analyzed the financial impact on JERA of [introducing ammonia to our power generation business ahead of technology development/using technology development to expedite our introduction of ammonia to our power generation business/introducing ammonia to our power generation business, which is driven by technological development], assuming the 1.5°C scenario and the aforementioned plan for introducing ammonia in Japan.
+As with the previous deep dive into scenario analysis in line with the TCFD Recommendations in FY2023, we analyzed the financial impact on JERA, targeting the introduction of ammonia into our power generation business ahead of technology development, assuming the 1.5°C scenario and the upstream plan for introducing ammonia in Japan.

 We will continue to proactively develop large-scale fuel ammonia power generation technology and other decarbonization technologies in addition to devoting energy to ensuring the economic viability of the technologies so that they can help the world move away from carbon as a source of energy.